 Routine screening beginning around 50 years old may help detect prostate cancer early and avoid serious complications.

-September is Prostate Cancer Awareness Month where organizations promote preventative testing and help raise funds for developing new treatments.
+September is Prostate Cancer Awareness Month, where organizations promote preventive testing and help raise funds for developing new treatments.

 Regular screening for polyps and signs of cancer has led to an improvement in survival rates in recent years.
-When doctors treat colon cancer in its early stages, the 5-year survival rate is 90 percent.
+When doctors treat colon cancer in its early stages, the overall 5-year survival rate for colorectal cancer is

 March is Colorectal Cancer Awareness Month.

-A soft, powdery-blue ribbon is a sign of support for those living with stomach or gastric cancer.
-The organization No Stomach For Cancer note that stomach cancer still receives little attention, even though it is the third leading cause of cancer deaths globally.
+A soft, lavender-blue ribbon is a sign of support for those living with stomach or gastric cancer.
+The organization No Stomach For Cancer notes that stomach cancer still receives little attention, even though it is the second leading cause of cancer deaths globally.

 November is Stomach Cancer Awareness Month, which is vital for promoting greater public knowledge of the disease and raising funds for research.

 An essential tool for catching this type of cancer in the early stages is regular self-examination.

 Pancreatic cancer is difficult to diagnose in the early stages, as there are no preventive screening tests available.

 Pancreatic cancer uses a purple ribbon as a tribute to one woman’s love for her mother.
 A woman named Rose Schneider, whose favorite color was purple, died after battling pancreatic cancer.
 Her daughter, finding little formal support in her time of need, worked to found the Pancreatic Cancer Action Network (PanCan) to support people with pancreatic cancer.